-The digital advances have given the world a way to access any information needed to make online life easier, promote business, connect with people thousands of miles away, and of course there are computers which can control satellites, fly spacecraft and planes.
+Digital advances have given the world a way to access any information needed to make online life easier, promote business, connect with people thousands of miles away.
+Of course, computers can control satellites, fly spacecraft, and planes.
 The list is endless.

 But for the man in the street, it has created a cyber monster, called Identity theft, which can attack you at any turn.

-There are companies that can help you avoid falling victim to attacks.
+Some companies can help you avoid falling victim to attacks.
 But at the end of the day, it will be your own vigilance and awareness that will see you through.